axa-de/create-vite-app/README.md

 If you find a bug or have an idea for an improvement, feel free to open an issue or a pull request.

+---

+Make sure to be careful with the `.npmrc` file, especially if it contains your personal access token.
+If you're adding it to a project, **do not commit this file** to public repositories, as others will have access to your token.